Why I Quit Atheism

 occasionally read about, and make myself aware of, the situation.

 realize that you don't learn by arguing with people who don't share

 your passion for reason and preciseness of language.
-And you don't
+You learn by

 talking with intelligent people, reading their books, reading

 articles and discussions, etc. So I didn't give up learning.
 And I'm